AlexMarlet/Books_Recommander_System/README.md

 ## For the "interactions.csv" file
 We have changed the time format to an understandable one Then create to new file:
-- "user_borrowing_history.csv" that gives us all the books borrowed by each user and the date of every of the interaction
+- "**user_borrowing_history.csv**" that gives us all the books borrowed by each user and the date of every of the interaction
-- "book_user_history.csv" that give for every books all the user that borrowed them and the date of the interactions as well
+- "**book_user_history.csv**" that give for every books all the user that borrowed them and the date of the interactions as well

 # The Recommender System
 The baseline is a @MAP10 score of 0.15283